Why is my EC2 Linux instance unreachable and failing one or both of its status checks?

 System status check

-The system status check detects issues with the underlying host that your instance runs on.
-If the underlying host is unresponsive or unreachable due to network, hardware or software issues, then this status check fails.
+The system status check detects issues with an instance's underlying hardware.
+If the underlying hardware is unresponsive or unreachable because of network, hardware, or software issues, then the system status check fails.

 Instance status check

-Warning: Some of these resolutions require an instance stop and start.
-Before stopping and starting your instance, note these conditions:
+Warning: Some of the following resolutions require an instance stop and start.
+Before you stop and start your instance, note these conditions:

-For more information, see Stop and start your instance.
+For more information, see Stop and start Amazon EC2 instances.

 Resolution

-1. Determine if the instance status check or system status check failed by viewing the instance status check metrics.
+To see whether the instance status check or system status check failed, see the instance's status check metrics.

-2. If the system status check failed, then see My EC2 Linux instance failed its system status check.
-How do I troubleshoot this?
+If the system status check failed, then see Why did my EC2 Linux instance fail a system status check?

-If the instance status check failed, then check the instance's system logs to determine the cause of the failure.
-Depending on the data found in the system logs, use one of these resolutions:
+If the instance status check failed, then check the instance's system logs to see the cause of the failure.
+Then, use one of the following possible resolutions to resolve the issue.

 [FAILED] Failed to mount / See 'systemctl status mnt-nvme0n1p1.mount' for details.
 [DEPEND] Dependency failed for Local File Systems.